mmrath/gorp/README.md

 2. Changed `Select` and `SelectOne` to return rows in the provided input parameter instead of `[]interface{}`.
 I found that returning `[]interface{}` means that I need to do type cast later.
 3. Removed dynamic table functionality.
 I thought this would be much cleaner by mapping a new struct for table.
 I have not really seen the much usage of this functionality.
 4. Run tests with pgx driver instead of pq, because I am using pgx
+5. Add support for struct tags `noupdate`, `noinsert` which omits the column from corresponding statement
+6. Add support for firld name to column name mapping via a function

 I plan to add some more functionality without breaking the current code.
 I would be happy to accept any PR as long as